 "A County Level Analysis of the Effects of Incarceration Rate on Maternal Vulnerability, Maternal Mortality, Infant Mortality, and Low Birthweight in the US," Melanie McKenna and Kathryn Nowotny, University of Miami

 "Affective Burdens: Race in Patient/Provider Interactions," Patrice Wright, University of Virginia

 "Dehumanization and Reporting: The Denial of Native Women's Reproductive Rights," Hannah Jane Upson, Virginia Tech

 "Sexual and Reproductive Health Challenges during the COVID-19 Lockdown: Experiences of Female Undergraduates in a South-West Nigerian University," Macellina Y. Ijadunola, Nnamdi Emmanuel Okoro, Omolewa E. Adedipe, Kasope A. Abolarin and Olasunkanmi E. Adefemi, Obafemi Awolowo University

 6:30pm - 7:30pm

 Reception

 Welcoming Reception (Open to SSSP Registrants)

 Location: Noé Terrace

 All meeting registrants are invited to the Welcoming Reception.
 This social hour provides opportunities to renew past acquaintances, chat with old friends, and find a newcomer to befriend.
 New members and first-time meeting attendees are particularly encouraged to attend.
-A cash bar (subsidized by SSSP) and heavy hors d'oeuvres will be available.
+A cash bar and light food will be available.

 7:45pm - 8:45pm

 Reception

 Graduate Student Happy Hour

 (Open to SSSP Graduate Student Members)

 Location: Noé Lounge

 All graduate student members are invited to attend the Graduate Student Happy Hour.
 Complimentary beer, wine, and non-alcoholic beverages will be available.

-Saturday, August 6, 8:30am (Pacific Time)

 Saturday, August 6

 7:15am - 8:15am New Member Breakfast

 New Member Breakfast

 (Open to SSSP New Members and Invited Hosts)

 Location: Noé Restaurant

 8:30am - 10:10am

 Sessions

 Session 034: Global South Ethnography

 Room: Bradbury

 Sponsor: Global

 Organizer, Presider &

 Discussant: Annie Hikido, Colby College

 Description: